xieweiAlex/English_Learning/words/2023/words-March.md

+tubal **ligation**.
+warthog
+plod along

+serendipity
+karma is a bitch.

 In the case of the metaphorical PoW cyber antlers, the participants would harness energy to generate computer guesses, and the winner of every round would receive a reward in the form of network tokens, along with the right to publish the following block of transactions.